-Consumption of watercress or other aquatic plants contaminated with infective metacercariae or contaminated pond water.
+Consumption of watercress or other aquatic plants contaminated with infective metacercariae or contaminated freshwater.

 Broadly distributed.
 The highest rates of F. hepatica infection have been reported from Bolivia, Peru, Egypt, Iran, Portugal, and France.
 F. gigantica has a more limited distribution (parts of Africa, the Middle East, and South and East Asia).

-The acute phase begins 6–12 weeks after infection and can last >4 months.
-Most patients are asymptomatic, but symptoms might include marked eosinophilia, abdominal pain, intermittent high fever, weight loss, or urticaria.
+The acute phase begins 6–12 weeks after exposure and can last up to 4 months.
+Most infected people are asymptomatic, but symptoms might include marked eosinophilia, abdominal pain, intermittent high fever, weight loss, or urticaria.
 Within weeks to months, symptoms of the acute phase subside as worms enter the bile ducts, beginning the chronic phase.
-Patients in this phase may also be asymptomatic or may present with biliary colic, epigastric pain, nausea, jaundice, or pruritus.
+Chronically infected people in this phase may also be asymptomatic or may present with biliary colic, epigastric pain, nausea, jaundice, or pruritus.
 The long-term prognosis depends on the extent of the liver and biliary damage.

 Detection of eggs in stool or duodenal or biliary aspirates.
 Serologic tests may be useful during the acute phase, since egg production does not start until 3–4 months after exposure.
-Radiologic examinations, including ultrasonogram and CT of the liver, are helpful, especially during the hepatic or migratory acute phase.
+Radiologic examinations, including ultrasonogram and CT of the liver, can be helpful, especially during the hepatic or migratory acute phase.

-First-line treatment is with triclabendazole, which is not commercially available for human use in the United States.
+First-line treatment is with triclabendazole, which is not commercially available for human use in the United States, although it is available through CDC under an investigational protocol (404-718-4745; firstname.lastname@example.org).
 An alternative drug is nitazoxanide.
 Surgical resection or endoscopic retrograde cholangiopancreatographic removal of adult flukes can be done in cases with biliary tract obstruction.

-Avoid eating uncooked aquatic plants, including watercress, mint, and parsley; avoid drinking untreated freshwater.
+Avoid eating uncooked aquatic plants, including watercress, especially from endemic grazing areas; avoid drinking untreated freshwater.